3 Best Hiking Trails in Brampton, ON

 Since 1957

 White Spruce Park offers a variety of features and is maintained by the City of Brampton.
 The park includes both groomed and natural trails, picnic spots, and a fenced-in leash-free zone for pets.
 The park features a tennis court nestled within greenery and a dedicated dog park nearby.
 White Spruce Park also features forest trails, open fields, shaded picnic tables, and benches within the leash-free areas.
 Trails are well-marked, and maps are available online if needed.
-White Spruce Park is ideal for hiking, running, biking, and disc golf enthusiasts, with a course featuring nineteen baskets.
+White Spruce Park is ideal for hiking, running, and biking.
 This scenic landscape is particularly photogenic, especially in the fall.
 Families and friends can enjoy outdoor activities like frisbee in this expansive park, which also offers various recreational opportunities.
 Convenient parking is available, and entry is free.

 Reviews | Play Video | Write a Review